2021 Australian Women in Music Awards

 The 2021 Australian Women in Music Awards was the third Australian Women in Music Awards.
+Originally scheduled to take place in October 2021, the event was postponed to 19 May 2022.

+Description

-The event was scheduled to take place on 5 and 6 October 2021 but on 31 August 2021, but delayed to 19 May 2022.
+The event was scheduled to take place on 5 and 6 October 2021 but on 31 August 2021, it was (for the second year in a row) postponed to 19 May 2022, owing to the COVID-19 pandemic and the heightened vulnerability of First Nations artists to the virus.

-17 award categories will be presented, two more from 2019 with the Inaugural Tina Arena Special Impact Award and Live Production Touring Award being added.
-Nominations opened on 25 May 2021 and close on 6 July.
-The Tina Arena Special Impact Award named after Tina Arena, will honour an unsung champion (working diligently and tirelessly, with little recognition) whose personal journey, contribution and service to industry has had an extensive impact on the Australian music community as a whole.
-In May 2021, Arena said, "I believe that by working together, alongside the leadership of AWMA, we have an unprecedented opportunity to improve the culture of the Australian music industry for the better, and pave the way for more women to be recognised across the sector."
+Awards were presented in 17 categories, two more than in 2019, with the inaugural Tina Arena Special Impact Award and Live Production Touring Awards being added.
+Nominations opened on 25 May 2021 and closed on 6 July.
+The Tina Arena Special Impact Award named after Tina Arena, honours an unsung champion whose personal journey, contribution and service to industry has had an extensive impact on the Australian music community as a whole.

-Queensland premier Annastacia Palaszczuk expressed her excitement saying "It is wonderful to see this fantastic showcase of female talent, proudly supported by the Queensland Government, back on Australia's events calendar."
+Queensland premier Annastacia Palaszczuk expressed her excitement about the event, which is supported by the Queensland Government.

 The finalists were announced on 31 August 2021.